-The origins of the faculty date back to 1919, when the Mining Academy was founded, within which the Department of Physics was established.
-It had undergone several organizational transformations, until in 1991, the AGH UST Senate decided to form the Faculty of Physics and Nuclear Technology.
-In 2004, the name was changed to the Faculty of Physics and Applied Computer Science, according to the changes in the fields of research and educational activity.
+The Faculty of Physics and Applied Computer Science boasts a long and interesting history.
+It dates back to 1919, when the Mining Academy was founded, within which the Department of Physics was established.
+1962 brought about the establishment of the Institute of Nuclear Technology, which was renamed in 1967 as the Interfaculty Institute of Physics and Nuclear Technology.
+In 1991, the AGH UST Senate decided to institute the Faculty of Physics and Nuclear Technology.
+In 2004, the name was changed to Faculty of Physics and Applied Computer Science to emphasise the expansion of the education and research scope of the unit.

-The Faculty's scientific activity is carried out at the highest world level, which is confirmed by national and international research projects carried out by the Faculty's employees and numerous scientific publications in renowned international journals.
-Scientific research is diverse and has both a computational-theoretical as well as an experimental-practical character, often entering the area of industrial implementations.
-Many of the topics in basic and applied research in nuclear physics, environmental physics and solid state physics are conducted in cooperation with foreign universities and research centers, such as CERN in Switzerland, DESY in Germany or the International Atomic Energy Agency (IAEA) in Austria.
-Scientists from the Faculty working in the field of elementary particle physics play an important role in international collaborations (ATLAS, LHCb) conducting experiments using the most modern devices for particle acceleration, such as LHC.
-In recent years, the Faculty has actively participated in the construction and commissioning of the XAS/PEEM research beam (https://synchrotron.uj.edu.pl/linie-badacyjne/peem-xas) at the Solaris synchrotron in Krakow.
-At present, the line is available to external users from Poland and abroad who successfully carry out their research projects using the line and synchrotron resources, and Faculty partially provides qualified personnel necessary for their conduction.
-Moreover, the scientific activity of the Faculty is also devoted to bio-pharmaco-medical physics and concerns important physico-medical problems such as radio- and phototherapy for malignant melanoma, as well as the description of biological processes involving free radicals.
+The scientific activity of the faculty is carried out at the highest world level, which manifests itself in national and international research projects conducted by the faculty employees, as well as numerous scientific publications in renowned international journals.
+Scientific research is diverse and both computational-theoretical and experimental-practical in nature, often entering the field of industrial implementations.
+A considerable amount of research in fundamental and applied nuclear physics, environmental physics, and solid-state physics is conducted in cooperation with foreign universities and research centres, such as CERN in Switzerland, DESY in Germany, or the International Atomic Energy Agency (IAEA) in Austria.
+Scientists from the faculty who work in the field of particle physics play an important role in international collaborations (ATLAS, LHCb), conducting experiments using state-of-the-art devices for particle acceleration, such as the Large Hadron Collider.
+In recent years, the faculty has actively participated in the construction and commissioning of the XAS/PEEM experimental beamline (https://synchrotron.uj.edu.pl/linie-badacyjne/peem-xas) at the Solaris synchrotron in Krakow.
+Currently, the beamline is available to external users from Poland and abroad who use those resources to successfully carry out their research projects.
+Additionally, the faculty provides the necessary personnel to assist in whatever manner possible.
+Moreover, the scientific activity of the faculty is also devoted to bio-pharmaco-medical physics and is concerned with important medical problems, such as radio- and phototherapy for malignant melanoma, as well as the description of biological processes involving free radicals.

-The rich technological offer of the faculty includes, material studies by magnetometric methods, X-ray diffraction and computer tomography, Moessbauer spectroscopy and nuclear magnetic resonance techniques.
-The faculty offers comprehensive analysis of the content of radioactive isotopes in environmental materials, the design of integrated circuits and the use of selected optical methods in biomedicine.
-An important part of the research infrastructure of the Faculty is specialized equipment enabling the production and comprehensive characterization of various types of nanostructures with potential applications in information storage technology.
-The Faculty also has the KASLAB research station on Kasprowy Wierch, which measures greenhouse gas concentrations and analyzes their isotopic composition for the purpose of modeling the circulation of elements and climate change.
+The rich technological offer of the faculty includes: examining materials with magnetometric methods, X-ray diffraction, computer-assisted tomography, Mössbauer spectroscopy, and nuclear magnetic resonance techniques.
+The faculty offers a comprehensive analysis of the accumulation of radioactive isotopes in environmental materials, the engineering design of integrated circuits, and the use of selected optical methods in biomedicine.
+An important part of the research infrastructure of the faculty is its specialised equipment that facilitates the production and comprehensive characterisation of various types of nanostructures with potential applications in computer data storage technology.
+The faculty also has the KASLAB research station on the Kasprowy Wierch mountain peak, which measures greenhouse gas concentrations and analyses their isotopic composition for the purpose of modelling the circulation of elements and climate change.